RonRahaman/openmc_parameter_scaling/materials_scaling/README.rst

   Also contained in the library is a script, count_nuclides.txt, that counts the number of nuclides in the model.

-generate_materials.py
+generate_settings.sh
-  An old script for generating models with fewer nuclides based on the large hm model.
-May not be as accurate as materials_lib_mitcrpg.
+  A script for generating settings directories from a materials library (such as materials_lib_mitcrpg).
+See the script's comments for details.

-set_matlib.sh
+old_scripts
-  An old script for setting up the settings directories for a single run of OpenMC.
-Need to fix this to use the materials in materials_lib_mitcrpg
+  Contains old scripts for generating/running materials scaling.
+See old_scrips/README.rst for details.